By Jon Frank

 - Indoor growing — Greenhouses and high tunnels are very intensive and require more production to remain profitable.

 - Commercial grain production — Don’t even think about it.

 - Soils heavily sprayed with herbicides and pesticides — The microbial system struggles in this environment and requires applied nitrogen.

-For more information about fertilizer, subscribe to Acres USA.
+For more information about fertilizer, visit the Acres U.S.A. bookstore or subscribe to Acres U.S.A. magazine.